cossacklabs/themis/tools/afl/README.md

   - Test data should be fairly small (less than 1 KB or so).

-    AFL will try to minimize the input size so large examples will not win you anything.
+    AFL will try to minimise the input size so large examples will not win you anything.
     Use small inputs
     unless larger ones trigger a different behavior.